mcmlxiv/mcmlxiv/README.md

 **Hardhat, Truffle, Ganache, OpenZeppelin**

 I am a fan of both the Hardhat and Truffle suites for the development of Smart Contracts / DApps.
 Each has some advantages: Hardhat is easy to use, can fork chains quickly, and supports Typescript; Truffle has an elegant UI and some friendly debugging tools.
-I won&#39;t pick either side in this debate.

 I believe in standing on the shoulders of giants.
 In this case, OpenZeppelin&#39;s smart contract templates and interfaces.
 Well tested and secure, so they are my go-to to start a project.